MagicIdentity/Developers/docs/tutorials/app_development/publish_your_app.md

 Now your app has a public URL and will work from anywhere on the internet.

 # Step 2
 The framework we are using (Vite) needs to know we're accessing it from the internet.
+It also needs to be told that the app might be served from a path other than root.

 Using your editor, copy and paste the following code into `myapp/vite.config.js`, replacing what's already there: